 British companies such as INEOS, DS Smith, JLT Group and Gymshark are already convinced of Flanders’ strategic assets for their post-Brexit business in Europe and have recently invested in the region.
-Receive all the insights you need to reap the same rewards by downloading our handbook to setting up business in Flanders.

 You are here